ajtock/NGS_intro_Cambridge_SysBio/README.md

 ## Step 4.
 Filtering alignments using SAMtools

-Now that we have obtained read alignments in SAM format, it's necessary to use [SAMtools](http://www.htslib.org/doc/samtools.html) to filter out ambiguous alignments which could leave us with unreliable genotype information for Landsberg *erecta* (L*er*) at given genomic coordinates.
+Now that we have obtained read alignments in SAM format, it's necessary to use [SAMtools](http://www.htslib.org/doc/samtools.html) to filter out ambiguous alignments, which could leave us with unreliable genotype information for Landsberg *erecta* (L*er*) at given genomic coordinates.

 ### Exercise 7